JortWillemsen/Spindle/README.md

 ## Selecting your renderer

-This project has two renderers: one simple path tracer which can benefit from a BVH acceleration structure, and one OpenCL renderer.
+This project has two renderers: one simple path tracer which can optionally benefit from a BVH acceleration structure, and one OpenCL renderer.

 In `program.cs` in the `Renderer` project, you can control the renderer used and the scene.
-If you use the `SampledCamera` camera, you use the CPU one to benefit from BVH speedups.
+If you use the `SampledCamera` camera, you use the CPU one to benefit from BVH speedups if enabled.
 `OpenCLCamera` can be used instead to benefit from GPU speedups.

 ## Controls